-Guidelines on scientific integrity and professional ethics are provided by the American Geophysical Union (AGU)'s ethics policy at https://www.agu.org/-/media/Files/Learn-About-Agu/AGU Scientific Integrity and Professional Ethics Policy document.pdf
+Guidelines on scientific integrity and professional ethics are provided by the American Geophysical Union (AGU)'s ethics policy at

+AGU/AGU_Scientific_Integrity_and_Professional_Ethics_Policy_document.pdf

 Recourse:

 EPS is committed to assisting students with a concern, conflict, complaint, or other issue.
 If a student's advisor, the DGS, and the Department Chairs are unable to provide appropriate assistance, the DGS, Chairs, and/or the Program Assistant will refer the student to a third NU party inside or outside EPS, including two ombuds people, will act as a delegate or intermediary in finding a solution (See Appendix F).